Architecture of Totalitarian Regimes in Europe’s Urban Memory

 New uses for abandoned European heritage

 The route supports the preservation of the architectural heritage of 20th century totalitarian regimes as a testimony of European history for future generations.
-It thus promotes the process finding new meanings and new uses for abandoned totalitarian buildings.
+It thus promotes the process of finding new meanings and new uses for abandoned totalitarian buildings.